jinraynor1/config/README.md

+Forked from https://github.com/mrjgreen/config for compatibility with old projects.

 ##A Simple Config Loader for PHP

 Merge a set of php config arrays from files in nested folders (using `array_replace_recursive`) based on a single environment setting, which matches the folder tree you want to load.